Mri Spine

 Please suggest me treatment to get relief from acute pain in cervicothoracic spine region.

-Query: Hello doctor, I am suffering from severe pain in my cervicothoracic spine and upper right back and scapula and right shoulder and right arm accompanied by numbness in the right forearm since last 40 days.
-The pain is acute during bending, sitting and walking but I get some relief while lying down o...
+Query: Hello doctor, I am suffering from severe pain in my cervicothoracic spine and upper right back and scapula and right shoulder and right arm accompanied by numbness in the right forearm for the last 40 days.
+The pain is acute during bending, sitting, and walking but I get some relief while lying down...
 Read Full »

 Sreenivasa Rao